Borschik27/gitlab-export-import/README.md

 - Projects with large repositories may take time to export.

 - The script uses an internal counter and rate control to avoid hitting GitLab API rate limits.

+- The script automatically handles export retries and timeouts, and provides manual API commands for failed exports.